MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Build 20348.1539

-The following improvement was fixed in this update:
+The following issue was fixed in this update:

 - Improved reliability of processing AAD group membership when a specific network failure occurs.
 This impacted the first user sign-in experience in kiosk mode.